Irene Fellin

-Irene Fellin is an Italian national who currently serves as the NATO Secretary General's Special Representative for Women, Peace and Security.
+Irene Fellin (born 1976, Bolzano) is an Italian expert in gender and security currently serving as the NATO Secretary General's Special Representative for Women, Peace and Security (WPS).

-Biography
+Education

-Fellin studied Conservation of Cultural Heritage in Parma, Italy and Museology at the Louvre in Paris, France.
-She received her master's degree from the Middle East Technical University.
+Fellin holds a degree in Cultural Heritage from the Università degli Studi di Parma, and a post graduate diploma in Museology from the École du Louvre in Paris.
+She later obtained a master's degree in Gender and Women's Studies from the Middle East Technical University, Ankara.